 The Mapped trial is looking at whether a drug called dutasteride can control prostate cancer in men who are having active surveillance.

-There is detailed information about these trials on our clinical trials database.
-Pick 'prostate' from the dropdown menu of cancer types.
+There is detailed information about trials for prostate cancer on our clinical trials database.

 In November 2013 the results of a trial into a prostate cancer test called Prolaris were announced in the UK.
 This happened at the National Cancer Research Institute conference.
 The trial was supported by Cancer Research UK and other organisations.
 It found that the test can measure the activity of particular genes (called cell cycle genes) in the prostate cancer cells.
 This can help doctors and researchers to know whether the cancer is a slow growing cancer that could safely be monitored.
 And it could show whether the cancer is more quickly growing and so needs treatment.

 Looking at the activity of the genes gives an overall cell cycle progression score (CCP score).
 This seems to be able to accurately predict whether a cancer will develop quickly or more slowly.
 But doctors say that they still need to work out the best way of using this test to help patients.
 They need to find out how often to do the test to detect changes in gene activity.
 And they also need to shorten the time it takes to get the results.
 So this test is not currently available as a standard test for prostate cancer.

 Research into surgery for prostate cancer is looking at

 A trial called LopeRA is comparing three operations for prostate cancer.
 It is comparing open surgery, keyhole (laparoscopic) surgery and robot assisted surgery for prostate cancer that has not spread.
 Doctors usually remove localised prostate cancer with surgery.
 There are several ways to do this, and no one is quite sure yet which one is best.